Guatemala Program Externships — Four (4) units

 ASÍES is comprised of members, including prominent human rights figures in Guatemala, who come from a variety of backgrounds and professions and who have come together to promote the development of a democratic society dedicated to concepts of justice, liberty, peace and solidarity.

 ASÍES functions like a think-tank in the U.S. and publishes studies on a variety of subjects.
 It also creates legislative proposals to be considered for passage by the Guatemalan National Congress.
-Pacific McGeorge externs are assigned to work on specific projects under the direction of an in-house attorney.
+McGeorge externs are assigned to work on specific projects under the direction of an in-house attorney.

 Attorney General of Guatemala (Ministerio Público de Guatemala)